YounesRabeh/martu-os/README.md

 For more details, open the corresponding `.h` files in `OS-main/`.

-## Notes
+>[!NOTE]

-- The code is intended as educational/demo code and not a production RTOS.
+>The code is intended as educational/demo code and not a production RTOS.
 It demonstrates concepts (task wrappers, queueing, timed callbacks) useful when learning about embedded scheduling.